-This is a great activity to help stakeholders think about the main problem and how the causes and effects are linked from it.
-Linking a new cause and effect/consequence back to the main will help participants stay focused on the main problem we are looking to address.
+This is a great activity to help stakeholders think about the main problem and how the causes and effects are linked.
+Linking a new cause and effect/consequence back to the main problem will help participants stay focused on the main issue we are looking to address.

-Although more difficult to run remotely, it can still work.
-You just won’t have the nice graphic at the end of the session.
+Although more challenging to run remotely, it can still work.
+Unfortunately, you won’t have a nice graphic at the end of the session.

 Projects fail at a spectacular rate.
 One reason is that too many people are reluctant to speak up about their reservations during the all-important planning phase.Harvard Business review

 The concept is simple.
 Workshop with stakeholders to think about a future state where the project has failed.
 Why did it fail?
-Openly invite and create a safe space for team members to talk freely about any reservations or impediments which may harm the projects success.
+Openly invite and create a safe space for team members to talk freely about any reservations or impediments that may harm the project’s success.